tanjounokamioku/tanjounokamioku/README.md

 # Hello world!
 I am N.
 ## Software Engineer, Game Developer.
-Founder of <a href="https://cybercafe.blog.br">CyberCafe</a>.
+Founder of <a href="https://cybercafe.blog.br">CyberCafe</a> and TANJOOCOMP.
 Herald of caffeine.
 Extremely otaku. 日本語学習者.

 - 🔭 I’m currently working as a full-stack developer, focused on Angular, Java and C#
 - 🌱 I’m currently learning more of the technologies I use